prathvi2002/VBust/README.md

 Because web servers can host multiple websites from one server when a website is requested from a client, the server knows which website the client wants from the `Host` header.
 We can utilize this host header by making changes to it and monitoring the response to see if we've discovered a new website.

+Run `sudo chmod 664 /etc/hosts` on you linux machine when VBust is ran for the first time in a new Linux machine.

 ### Some points to keep in mind or might come handy while using VBust
 - *Sometimes* if the tool is interrupted using `ctrl`+`c`, it will not be able to restore orginal `/etc/hosts` from backup `/etc/hosts.bak` created by VBust.
 - If you specify a proxy using `--proxy` in the CLI, make sure the proxy is running.
 VBust does not validate the proxy being ran or not and will still send requests even if the proxy isn't running and *the results will be false negatives*!